TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Abstract

 \section{Abstract}

 By integrating Chain-of-Thought (CoT) reasoning, Vision-Language-Action (VLA) models have demonstrated strong capabilities in robotic manipulation, particularly by improving generalization and interpretability.
 However, the security of CoT-based reasoning mechanisms remains largely unexplored.

-In this paper, we show that CoT reasoning introduces a novel attack vector for targeted control hijacking—for example, causing a robot to mistakenly deliver a knife to a person instead of an apple—without modifying the user’s instruction.
+In this paper, we show that CoT reasoning introduces a novel attack vector for targeted behavior hijacking—for example, causing a robot to mistakenly deliver a knife to a person instead of an apple—without modifying the user’s instruction.
 We first provide empirical evidence that CoT strongly governs action generation, even when it is semantically misaligned with the input instructions.
-Building on this observation, we propose \textbf{TRAP}, the first targeted adversarial attack framework for CoT-reasoning VLA models. \textbf{TRAP} uses an adversarial patch (e.g., a coaster placed on the table) to corrupt intermediate CoT reasoning and hijack the VLA’s output.
-By optimizing the CoT adversarial loss, \textbf{TRAP} induces specific and adversary-defined behaviors.
-Extensive evaluations across 3 mainstream VLA architectures and 3 CoT reasoning paradigms validate the effectiveness of \textbf{TRAP}.
+Building on this observation, we propose \textbf{TRAP}, the first targeted behavior-hijacking adversarial attack against CoT-reasoning VLA models.
+By targeting the reasoning-to-action pathway, \textbf{TRAP} uses an adversarial patch (\textit{e.g.}, a tablecloth placed on the table) to steer intermediate CoT reasoning and downstream actions toward adversary-defined behaviors.
+Extensive evaluations on three representative reasoning VLAs, spanning distinct CoT reasoning mechanisms, demonstrate the effectiveness of \textbf{TRAP}.
 Notably, we implemented the patch by printing it on paper in a real-world setting.
 Our findings highlight the urgent need to secure CoT reasoning in VLA systems.
+The project page is available at \href{https://zhengxian-huang.github.io/TRAP-website/}{TRAP-website}.